DemonTPx/easy-twig/README.md

 Easy twig is a very small and simple framework to get started with Twig quickly.

 Just start editing the `templates/page/index.html.twig` to start filling in your front page and `templates/base.html.twig` to modify the skeleton.
 To add a new page, for example a 'contact' page, just create the `templates/page/contact.html.twig` file and you're done!
-See [Pages][].
+See [Pages]().

 If a page can not be found, the template `templates/error/404.html.twig` will be rendered.